 The Tier 1 Dependant Visa, like all current UK visa routes, requires an online application.
 During this application, you will be asked many questions relating to your past and your reasons for coming to the UK.
-Once the application is completed, you must then wait for the application to be processed - which usually takes between 8 and 12 weeks.
-If you need your visa in a hurry, you can opt to pay for one of UK Visas and Immigration's premium services, allowing you to skip the queue and have your application processed much faster - this, of course, incurs an additional cost.
+Once the application is completed, you will have to wait for the application to be processed - which usually takes between 8 and 12 weeks.
+If you need your visa in a hurry, you can opt to pay for the super-priority service which allows you to skip the queue and have your application processed much faster.

 Once the application is approved, you will then be able to get your Biometric Residence Permit - which is your proof of stay.
 If you are applying from within the UK, you will receive this in the post.
 If you are based outside of the UK, you will be able to pick up your Biometric Residence Permit upon your arrival in the UK.
 This Biometric Residence Permit will need to be collected within 10 days of the date you specified you would arrive in the UK during your application.
 If you fail to do so, your visa may be cancelled.

 Can A Tier 1 Dependant Visa Holder Work In The UK?